Section 1: Thinking Skills

-You have approximately 100 seconds per question; this may sound like a lot but given that you’re often required to read and analyse passages or graphs – it can often not be enough.
-Nevertheless, this section is not as time pressured as section 2 so most students usually finish the majority of questions in time.
+You have approximately 110 seconds per question; this may sound like a lot but given that you’re often required to read and analyse passages or graphs – it can often not be enough.
+Nevertheless, this section is not as time-pressured as Section 2 so most students usually finish the majority of questions in time.

 The people who fail to complete Section 1 are those who get bogged down on a particular question.

-Here’s an example of a typical Aptitudes and Skills question.
+Here’s an example of a typical BMAT Section 1 Thinking Skills question.
 The worked answer can be found at the bottom here, attempt it and see how you do!

-There are three types of questions in Section 1 of the BMAT, let’s find out what they are!
+There are two types of questions in Section 1 of the BMAT, let’s find out what they are!